 Specifically, foreign branches often transmitted payment requests to Crédit Agricole’s New York branch using non-transparent payments messages that did not disclose the identity of the remitter or beneficiary.
 “As a result Specially Designated Nationals (SDNs).

-of not having a complete picture of the transactions, Crédit Agricole’s New York Branch’s compliance processes and controls were ineffective, and fewer alerts or red flags were raised than would have been if full information had been shared,” the NYDFS stated.
+“Foreign branches often transmitted payment requests to Crédit Agricole’s New York Branch using nontransparent SWIFT payments messages that did not disclose the identity of the remitter or beneficiary,” the NYDFS said. ”As a result of not having a complete picture of the transactions, Crédit Agricole’s New York Branch’s compliance processes and controls were ineffective, and fewer alerts or red flags were raised than would have been if full information had been shared.”

 From its Geneva branch, the bank developed and implemented policies and procedures for processing these U.S. dollar-denominated transfers through the New York branch in a manner that was designed to conceal relevant information that would permit the institutions and their regulators to determine whether the transactions were lawful and consistent with New York State and U.S. laws and regulations.

 Many of the bank’s policies and procedures to omit identifying details about sanctioned parties to U.S. dollar transactions were reviewed and approved by its highest level legal and compliance staff at the Geneva branch.
 Accordingly, it was the policy of the bank, as directed by its Geneva compliance professionals, to remove or omit Sudanese, Iranian, Burmese or Cuban information from U.S. dollar denominated payment messages.